cosmicdust0/DSA-portfolio.github.io/README.md

 * Optimizes inventory placement and allocation using appropriate data structures (e.g., graphs).
 * Implements inventory management strategies (FIFO, LIFO, Just-in-Time).
 ![storage](https://github.com/cosmicdust0/DSA-portfolio.github.io/assets/101003281/1a960c8b-6c59-4499-bea0-dd585316175c)

-**4. Logistics management for maximised suitability and profits:**

-* Optimizes transportation routes and modes (e.g., using shortest path algorithms).
-* Forecasts delivery times and manages logistics costs.
-* Tracks shipment status and provides real-time updates.
 ![logistics](https://github.com/cosmicdust0/DSA-portfolio.github.io/assets/101003281/efd0f33c-2232-4ea2-bb5e-7e2a9e29f928)

-## Functionalities<a name="Functionalities"></a>
+## Functionalities that I would like to improve on <a name="Functionalities"></a>

-This system empowers businesses with a range of functionalities to enhance supply chain performance:
+This section will empower businesses with a range of functionalities to enhance supply chain performance:

 **1. Analysis (Charts):**